intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 The codes are not intended as the final designation for a given artifact.
 For exach artifact, you would simply append a sequentially assigned discrimantor.

+For example:
-For example: A document with a prefix of "0000.1010.17_some_document_name" would reside in a directory structure 0000\1010 - and would be the 17th document in a collection of documents that desribed the various Products that a compony offered.
+A document with a prefix of "0000.1010.17_some_document_name" ...would reside in a directory structure \0000\1010 ...and would be the 17th document in a collection of documents that desribed the various Products that a compony offered.
 ___

 # 0000.xxxx Business Context